xinlongliu0307/campbell-plateau-meander-analysis/README.md

 3. Sample autocorrelation functions and their 95% confidence intervals for the meander's monthly position, width and speed trends.

 "Tests in Meander Position Identification" includes the tests in meander position identification, which is divided into:
-1. relative threshold value tests,
+1. Relative threshold value tests,
-2. sum period value tests,
+2. Sum period value tests,
 3. 'Jumps' in the meander's monthly trajectories.